microsoft/dstoolkit-kg-search/README.md

 * **Front-End UI**: A front-end application to surface the final search results to the end users.
 * **Graph DB**: A graph database to host the knowledge graph.
 [Azure Cosmos DB with Gremlin API](https://docs.microsoft.com/en-us/azure/cosmos-db/graph/graph-introduction) is used in our implementation.
 * **Search Index**: A general purpose search engine to index and query the provided data.
 [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search) is used to index the data stored in the Azure Data Lake Storage (Gen 2) container.
-* **KG Search API**: An API that encapsulates the following workflow for KG-enabled search expansion/refinement:
+* **KG Search API**: An API that encapsulates the following workflow for KG-powered search expansion/refinement:

     1. **Preprocessing**: Preprocess the search query, e.g. remove domain-specific stop words.
     2. **NER**: Apply a Named Entity Recognition (NER) model to the preprocessed query to extract entities of interest.
 As NER is not the focus of this accelerator the example code uses a simple rule-based NER procedure.
 One can replace this simple implementation with an ML-based NER model to recognize domain-specific entities, e.g. by training a custom NER model using [Azure Cognitive Service for Language](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/custom-named-entity-recognition/overview).
 Refer to ```api/search_expansion/nerprocessing/ner.py``` for NER model input and output formats.